This page links to lists of Fenced Playgrounds and Partially Fenced Playgrounds, organised by location:

 A Partially Fenced Playground is typically fenced on two or three sides.
 In many cases the parents who have nominated these playgrounds believe that they should be fully fenced, and where appropriate we’ve noted the information they’ve provided about the nearby hazards.
 A typical example of a Partially Fenced Playground is a beach playground that is fenced towards the road, but open towards the beach.
 These playgrounds can be a good choice if you want a reasonably safe place for your children to play, but might not be suitable if you have determined runners, or if you have any mobility issues that could make it difficult to chase down a young child.

-Although Fenced and Partially Fenced Playgrounds might be reasonably expected to provide some degree of safety and security, we accept no liability for playgrounds on these lists that do not live up to expectations – but if you do visit one of these playgrounds and discover that the fencing is damaged, inadequate, or significantly different to what our information has suggested, please let us know so we can update our listings accordingly.
+Although Fenced and Partially Fenced Playgrounds might be reasonably expected to provide some degree of safety and security, the authors accept no liability for playgrounds on these lists that do not live up to expectations – but if you do visit one of these playgrounds and discover that the fencing is damaged, inadequate, or significantly different to what our information has suggested, please use the Contact page to give your feedback.

-Finally, please remember that caregivers who take their children to any Fenced Playgrounds or Partially Fenced Playgrounds must still provide suitable care and supervision at all times.
+Finally, please remember that parents and caregivers who take their children to any Fenced Playgrounds or Partially Fenced Playgrounds must still provide suitable care and supervision at all times.